GlobalShopSolutions/GAB-Snippets/README.md

 To indicate where the cursor should appear once the snippet has been inserted and modified, place two pipe characters in the location it should appear `||`.

 ## Contribute
-If you have any GAB snippets you would like to contribute to this repository, fork this repoitsory, make your changes, and submit a pull request.
+If you have any GAB snippets you would like to contribute to this repository, fork this repository, make your changes, and submit a pull request.

 You can find more info on this here:
 * https://help.github.com/articles/fork-a-repo/